josbeir/cakephp-docs-md/docs/3/en/views/json-and-xml-views.md

 `class` **XmlView**

-By default when using `_serialize` the XmlView will wrap your serialized view variables with a [](#response) node.
+By default when using `_serialize` the XmlView will wrap your serialized view variables with a `<response>` node.
 You can set a custom name for this node using the `_rootNode` view variable.

 The XmlView class supports the `_xmlOptions` variable that allows you to customize the options used to generate XML, e.g. `tags` vs `attributes`.

-An example of using `XmlView` would be to generate a [sitemap.xml](https://www.sitemaps.org/protocol.md).
+An example of using `XmlView` would be to generate a [sitemap.xml](https://www.sitemaps.org/protocol.html).
 This document type requires that you change `_rootNode` and set attributes.
 Attributes are defined using the `@`
 prefix: